mmiklovaitemm/art-gallery-website/README.md

 ## Description

 This is a modern art gallery website designed as part of the Frontend Mentor challenge.
-The website showcases a beautiful collection of modern art, providing details about the gallery, its location, and exhibitions.
+The website showcases a beautiful collection of modern art, providing details about the gallery and its location.

 ## Features